Life After 25C: How the PSEG and NYSERDA Heat Pump Rebates Work in 2026

 The Section 25C Energy Efficient Home Improvement Credit, that handy federal tax credit that gave homeowners up to $2,000 back on a qualifying heat pump installation, expired on December 31, 2025.
 We're now five months past that deadline and we still have homeowners calling us assuming the credit is in play.
 It isn't.
 If you installed a heat pump system in 2025, you can still claim the credit on the return you file this spring.
 Anything installed in 2026 doesn't qualify, even though the credit was originally scheduled to run through 2032 before it was pulled forward.

 The reflex from a lot of people has been to assume the math on a heat pump installation no longer works without the federal tax credit.
 It does.
-PSEG Long Island and NYSERDA both expanded their rebate programs for 2026, and stacked correctly, the local incentives more than fill the hole the federal credit left.
-For most Suffolk County homes converting from oil heat or propane, the after-rebate cost in 2026 is actually lower than it was in 2025 with the federal credit included.
+PSEG Long Island grew its heat pump rebate for 2026, and between that, Rate Code 580, and EmPower+ for income-qualified homes, the local incentives more than fill the hole the federal credit left.
+For most Suffolk County homes converting from oil heat or propane, the after-rebate cost in 2026 is right in line with what it was in 2025, federal credit included.

-Here's how the new heat pump rebate stack works on Long Island and how to keep more of your money on the table.
+Here's how the heat pump rebate actually works on Long Island and how to keep more of your money on the table.

 What changed and what didn't

 A few things shifted at the start of the year.
 The federal 25C tax credit ended.
-PSEG Long Island moved to a new rebate schedule with higher payouts for whole-home heat pump installations.
-NYSERDA's Clean Heat program kept its per-ton structure but added more flexibility on equipment eligibility, with ENERGY STAR certified cold climate air source heat pump models getting the top-tier incentives.
+PSEG Long Island moved to a flat whole-house rebate set by income tier, paid through the NYS Clean Heat program that PSEG administers out here, so it is one rebate rather than a PSEG amount plus a separate Clean Heat amount.
+Equipment still has to be ENERGY STAR certified cold climate air source to qualify.
 Rate Code 580, the heating-season delivery charge discount, did not change and is still one of the most underrated pieces of the picture.

 The 25D residential clean energy credit, which covers ground source heat pumps and a few other technologies, is still in place.
 So if you're looking at a geothermal heat pump system, you've still got a federal tax credit lever to pull.
 Air source heat pumps, which is what most homes on Long Island install, no longer qualify for any federal credit on their own.